Put yourselves on the ways of long ago, enquire about the ancient paths: Which was the good way? Take it then, and you shall find rest.

 - If you are nervous, perhaps ask someone to come with you for moral support.

 Confession is an essential part of your journey home, but also the part that most people look forward to the least.
 It’s important for one reason, because in Confession Jesus Christ is waiting to give you his mercy, to free you, and help you in your life.
-In Confession your relationship with God welcomes you back to himself and his church.
+In Confession God welcomes you back to himself and his church.
 It restores grace, and helps us to grow stronger, happier and freer in ourselves and our faith.
-It is there to bring us closer into relationship with God and each other.
 It doesn’t matter how long it’s been since your last confession, our priests are here to help.

 - Before you go to confession have a think about what it is you want God to forgive you for.
-A good way to do this is to think about life in terms of relationships – is there anything I have done that has damaged my relationship with God? or with other people? or is there anything I have done that has caused me damage that I want forgiveness for?
+A good way to do this is to think about life in terms of relationships.
+Due to original sin we are all wounded in four ways.
+In our relationship with God, with other people, with the world around us, and with ourselves.
+Have a think about where these wounds are in your own life, and bring that to Confession.

 - When you go to confession tell the priest you have been away and for how long.